GithubPrankster/up_examples/README.md

 Multithreading makes use of the threads inside your CPU to run functions in parallel.
 One can describe it as having multiple `main`s running at once!
 However synchronization is necessary to keep them from accessing variables at the same time.

 The current example showcases 3 threads being spawned, and safely incrementing a variable using mutexes, a sort of thread lock variable, along with keeping a previous copy to let you know later the thread.
 The incremented variable doubles as the time in seconds for the thread to sleep for, which after that it'll then inform itself.
 The threads end after that, and the main one as well.

+### Shader Reloading
+*Difficulty: Weird*

+*Utilized: Linux's stat functions/structs, OpenGL 4.6, GLAD*

+Shader Reloading applies the topic in Hot Reloading to shaders, which are perfect for this sort of job.
+The idea I had was to make a similar env to ShaderToy, a popular free WebGL shader learning/programming website.
+I have had quite some experience with GL previously so I used a small framework I call 'Monroe' for this.
+It's MIT licensed like everything else.

+However, I had issue with the reloading.
+The screen will go blank after reloading and even after hours of trying to solve it I just don't have a clue what happened.
+Currently it is a Heisenbug and it just does not work in my machine, yet it does in other people's.
+Well, I'll move on and forget this for the better.
+Ugh.